-DNA isolation in fields
+DNA isolation in the field

-- With the help of a DNA-isolating field equipment and a mobile-based real-time PCR machine, developed by Biomeme, we analysed water samples directly from Finnsrud river on the Norwegian side and Billa river on the Swedish side.
+"With the help of a DNA-isolating field equipment and a mobile-based real-time PCR machine, developed by Biomeme, we analysed water samples directly from the Finnsrud river on the Norwegian side and the Billa river on the Swedish side.
 On the Norwegian side, only environmental DNA from noble crayfish was detected, and live noble crayfish were observed close to the border.
 However, on the Swedish side, dead noble crayfish were found in the water.
 Our analysis detected the presence of environmental DNA both from noble crayfish and the crayfish plague pathogen Aphanomyces astaci.
-The same analytical results were later obtained from parallel water samples that were analysed by standard procedure in the laboratory, says David Strand, researcher at the Veterinary Institute.
+The same analytical results were later obtained from parallel water samples that were analysed by standard procedure in the laboratory," says David Strand, researcher at the NVI.